Naperville, Illinois: History

 Before any settlement, Naperville was home to Native American tribes.
-In 1641, the first Caucasian contact with Native Americans in Illinois was made with members of the Iliniwek tribe.
+In 1641, the first European contact with Native Americans in Illinois was made with members of the Iliniwek tribe.
 The Iliniwek was the predominant tribe throughout Illinois at the time.
 They were later forced off the land by the Potawatomi tribe.
 The Potawatomi inhabited Naperville when the first settlers arrived.
 There was a major Potawatomi village at the present site of downtown Naperville, reached from Chicago by a trail that became Ogden Avenue.
 A minor village was near where Bailey Hobson later built his mill in 1834.
+Bailey Hobson is credited as the first white settler in Naperville; he built a cabin across the DuPage River's West Branch from the mill in 1830, and built his home there in 1835.

 In 1831, Joseph Naper arrived at the west bank of the DuPage River with his family and friends to found what would be known as Naper's Settlement.
 Among those original settlers were Naper's wife, his brother and his wife, his sister and her husband John Murray, and his mother.
 Their arrival followed a nearly two-month voyage from Ashtabula County, Ohio, in the Naper brothers' schooner, the Telegraph.
 By 1832, over 100 settlers had arrived at Naper's Settlement.
 After the news of the Indian Creek massacre during the Black Hawk War, these settlers were temporarily displaced to Fort Dearborn for protection from an anticipated attack by the Sauk tribe.
 Fort Payne was built at Naper's Settlement, the settlers returned and the attack never materialized.
 The Pre-Emption House was constructed in 1834, as the Settlement became a stagecoach stop on the road from Chicago to Galena.
 The Pre-Emption House was the first hotel in DuPage county.
 After DuPage County was split from Cook County in 1839, Naper's Settlement became the DuPage county seat.
 In 1843, the Illinois General assembly passed an act to incorporate the Naperville Cemetery Association.
 In 1855, Sybil Dunbar came to Naperville as its first recorded black female resident; she died in 1868 and was buried in Naperville Cemetery.

 Naper's Settlement was incorporated as the Village of Naperville in 1857, with a population of 2,000.
 The county seat distinction was lost in 1868 to Wheaton.
 On August 5, 1873, a train crashed on the CB&Q tracks about 1.5 mi east of Naperville.
 Conductor Williams, who was operating a passenger train, was informed of a freight train occupying the line, but for some reason increased his speed, and upon rounding a curve, ran into a freight caboose.
 A conductor sitting in the caboose and a cattle drover were instantly killed.
 The passenger train fireman and engineer jumped out of the locomotive just in time to save their lives.